Impact of $J/\psi$ pair production at the LHC and predictions in nonrelativistic QCD

-It is known that at large transverse momentum, the quarkonium production is dominated by parton fragmentation, so we should take these contributions into account.
+The soft divergences and collinear divergences from real corrections will cancel divergences from virtual corrections, and thus the final NLO contributions are IR safe.

+Because there are two $J/\psi$ states in the final state, the LO contributions behave as $p_T^{-8}$ when $p_T$ is large.
+However, at NLO level, there are double quark and double gluon fragmentation contributions [Fig.~\ref{feynmandiag} (d) and (e)], which give $p_T^{-6}$ behavior \cite{DPF}.
+We thus expect that the NLO contribution will dominate at large $p_T$, especially for the CMS data, where a relatively large lower $p_T$ cutoff is taken\cite{CMS}.
+Since in the double parton fragmentation diagrams the two $J/\psi$'s come from the same fragmenting partons, the invariant mass of the pair (denoted as $M_{J/\psi J/\psi}$) should be small.
+This implies that the NLO correction will be significant only in the small $M_{J/\psi J/\psi}$ region, and it will be mild when $M_{J/\psi J/\psi}$ is large.
+All these expectations will be confirmed by our numerical results shown below.

+When $p_T$ is large enough, the single parton fragmentation contributions, which behave as $p_T^{-4}$, will eventually dominate, although they are suppressed by powers of $\alpha_s$.
 For double $J/\psi$ production, the quark and gluon fragmentation processes can be expressed as